Page Speed

 Google PageSpeed Insights (pagespeed.web.dev) — Uses real-world Chrome User Experience Report (CrUX) data.
 The most relevant score for SEO decisions.

 Google Lighthouse — Available in Chrome DevTools (F12 → Lighthouse).
-Lab-based testing that provides actionable diagnostics.
+Lab-based testing that provides actionable diagnostics and specific fix suggestions.

-WebPageTest (webpagetest.org) — Advanced waterfall analysis, filmstrip view, test from multiple locations.
+WebPageTest (webpagetest.org) — Advanced waterfall analysis, filmstrip view, test from multiple locations and devices.
+Essential for understanding which specific assets are causing delays.

 GTmetrix — Combines Lighthouse + additional metrics, easy visual reports.